When Large Language Models are Reliable for Judging Empathic Communication: Discussion

 Our findings reveal that crowd workers' annotations are less aligned with experts' annotations than LLM annotations are with experts' annotations.
-The median $\kappa_w$ between crowd and median expert annotations was 0.20 compared to a median $\kappa_w$ between LLM and median expert annotations of 0.60.
 We speculate that disparities between the crowd workers' and experts' annotations may arise for a number of reasons.
 First, it is possible that crowd workers and experts expended different levels of effort.
-Second, crowdworkers may have relied on intuitive heuristics and perceived intentions whereas experts focused on a strict interpretation and judgment based on the evaluative frameworks.
+Second, crowdworkers may have relied on intuitive heuristics and perceived intentions more than experts who experienced at focusing on a strict interpretation of the evaluative frameworks.
 Neither training crowdworkers nor aggregating their responses together addresses the gap in reliability between crowdworkers and experts.
-All conversations in the EPITOME dataset were annotated by crowdworkers recruited from Upwork who had one hour of training before annotating the conversations, yet these crowdworkers' annotations do not match the inter-rater reliability of experts' annotations even on straightforward questions like ``Does the response make an attempt to explore the seeker's experiences and feelings?''
-While there was only a single crowdworker annotation for the conversations in the EPITOME dataset, the Lend an Ear pilot dataset contained a median number of three crowdworker annotations per conversations.
-We also find that the inter-rater reliability between experts and the crowd mean is consistently below the inter-rater reliability between experts, which suggests that crowd wisdom via aggregating annotations does not address the reliability gap in this setting.